Tudat/tudat/tutorials/tudatFeatures/accelerationSetup/thrustModels.rst

         SelectedAccelerationMap accelerationSettingsMap;
         accelerationSettingsMap[ "Vehicle" ][ "Vehicle" ].push_back( boost::make_shared< ThrustAccelerationSettings >( thrustDirectionSettings, thrustMagnitudeSettings ) );

 In the above code snippet, two things may stand out.
 First of all, we define the thrust force as one that the vehicle exerts on itself.
 Secondly, to define the thrust force, the user must provide two objects: one of type (derived from) :class:`ThrustDirectionGuidanceSettings` and :class:`ThrustEngineSettings`.
+The settings are used to create a :class:`ThrustAcceleration` acceleration object.

+.. class:: ThrustAcceleration

+   Class contaning the properties of the thrust acceleration.
+Set by the settings classes described below.

 Thrust direction
 ~~~~~~~~~~~~~~~~